HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 D. County N. From Kenosha, take 46th St to 55th Ave.
 Then follow 38th St (County S) west (traffic but good 3 foot shoulders).
 Continue on County N, which has much lower traffic.

-E. Kenosha County A. This route starts at the intersection of 16th St and the Kenosha county bike trail.
-It passes by UW Parkside and through Petrifying Springs park (very scenic).
+E. Kenosha County A. A paved trail starts at the intersection of county E and the Racine-Kenosha bike trail.
+It passes by UW Parkside and ends up at Petrifying Springs park (very scenic).
+Continue on the park roads to county A which goes west.

 F. Braun Rd.
 The Racine county bike route alternates between Braun and KR.
 Braun has less traffic but a somewhat poorer pavement.
 Taylor seems to be the best connector between Racine and Braun Rd–somewhat busy but with room for bicyclists and relatively low speeds.

 G. 16th Street.
-Starts on 14th and runs past Johnson Wax (famous Frank Lloyd Wright buildings), switches to 16th to its end, then follows frontage road for Highway 20 and a short stretch of 20 (high traffic, wide shoulders), to winding Sorenson Rd.
+This route starts on 14th St in Racine and runs past Johnson Wax (famous Frank Lloyd Wright buildings), switches to 16th to West Blvd.
+Follow the bike path south for two blocks and then take the Racine-Sturtevant trail to Willow Rd in Sturtevant.
+Go north on Willow and then west on 16th.
+Use the route 20 shoulder to get under the railroad tracks (high traffic, wide shoulders).
+Follow winding Sorenson Rd.
 Short stretch on I94 frontage road.
 (Except for the din of constant traffic both the east and west frontage roads are bicycle-friendly from Milwaukee county line to state line.
 I saw one large group making use of the frontage road.)

 I. Northwestern Avenue.
 Fairly heavy traffic but good pavement and shoulders.
 Connects to Kraut with much lower traffic.